-The fiber shape of artificial grass determines several factors; how well a fiber resists fraying, or how the surface responds to solar glare and does it have a fiber memory, the ability to recover to its original shape.
-The flat, smooth polyethylene fibers are temperature-sensitive and less resilient than more complex blades melted and formed into a continuous profile.
-The molten synthetic fibers are molten into a die, which shapes the polymer into a shape that hardens during cooling.
-Complex fibers were initially too expensive for widespread use but became more affordable over time.
-The first manufacturing experiments with turf blades resulted in the creation of Diamond blades, followed by StemGrass shaped turf, and was proven to enhance resilience, durability, and overall look and feel of the synthetic surfaces.
+The fiber shape in artificial grass is a critical factor influencing its durability, response to solar glare, and fiber memory - the ability to return to its original shape.
+While flat, smooth polyethylene fibers are temperature-sensitive and show less resilience, more complex blade shapes created through melting and molding into continuous profiles offer enhanced toughness.
+These fibers are shaped using a die that sets the polymer into a specific form as it cools.
+Initially, these complex fibers were cost-prohibitive for broad use but have become more accessible over time.
+The evolution of turf blades began with the creation of Diamond blades, followed by StemGrass shaped turf, significantly improving resilience, durability, and the aesthetic quality of synthetic surfaces.

-Due to its light diffusing characteristics, the W-shaped fibers retain significantly less heat.
-The solar energy transmission slows down as it passes through the blade.
-A series of tests in a controlled environment have shown that GST's W-Blade designed artificial grass is 15 degrees cooler than any other synthetic turf on the market.
-Adding a benefit of the realistic non-glossy look enhanced ability to withstand heavy foot traffic this type of artificial turf overruns every other in commercial applications.
+The W-shaped fibers' light-diffusing characteristics mean they retain significantly less heat, slowing down solar energy transmission as it passes through the blade.
+Controlled tests have shown that Global Syn-Turf's W-Blade designed grass is up to 15 degrees cooler than other synthetic turfs on the market.
+Combined with its non-glossy, realistic appearance and the ability to withstand heavy foot traffic, this type of artificial turf excels in commercial applications, outperforming other varieties.